Rural School, Global Outlook

 Kia ora koutou

-In 2023 I was the Year 2 teacher - Tui Class however; this year our school has two new entrant classes of which I will be teaching in one of them - Tiwakawaka Class 2024.
-I am very pleased to be teaching 5 year olds and look forward to using my years of experience to facilitate, mentor and encourage children to improve on the teaching and learning that each child has experienced before starting school - ie: from parents, whanau and early childhood.
+In 2024 our school created a second new entrant class and I became the new entrant teacher of Tiwakawaka class.
+I am very passionate and pleased to be teaching 5 year olds again and look forward to using my years of experience to facilitate, mentor and encourage children to improve on the learning that each child has experienced before starting school - ie: from parents, whanau and early childhood.

 I look forward to getting to know your child and meeting as many whanau as possible over the next term.
 If you have any queries or information you would like to share regarding your child, please do not hesitate to contact me or the school office.